xiaoxq/latest/README.md

 - Glog 0.4
   - Gflags 2.2.2 (It's required by glog.
 For your app please use Abseil FLAGS.)
 - Boost 1.67
+- curlpp 0.8.1

+I try to keep everything up-to-date.
+Please create an issue if you find newer stable versions.

 ## Prerequisites